OfficeDev/office-ui-fabric-core/src/components/TextField/TextField.md

 # Text Field
 Allows for the input of text.
 Can be a single line or multiple lines.
+Typically used to accept user input within a form.

 ## Variants